Trying to Conceive? You Need This 90-Day Preconception Checklist

 Limit Alcohol

-Review Medications with Your Doctor
+Review Current Medications

-If you're currently taking medications, supplements or substances of any kind, be upfront with your doctor and review the potential risks or benefits of continuing each one as you begin trying to conceive.
+If you're currently taking medications, supplements or substances of any kind, be upfront with your doctor and review any potential risks or benefits of continuing each one as you begin trying to conceive.
 Sometimes, current medications may need to be swapped out or tapered off of if they aren't safe for pregnancy.

 Quit Smoking

-This may seem like a no-brainer, but it's a very important one.
-Smoking and second-hand smoke can have a huge impact on fertility and is also associated with miscarriage (because it impacts egg quality).
-So, if you or people around you smoke, consider taking steps to quit and avoid that second-hand smoke.
+Smoking and second-hand smoke can have a huge impact on fertility and is also associated with an increased risk of miscarriage.
+So, if you or the people around you smoke, explore how you can take steps to quit - and make every effort to avoid that second-hand smoke.

 Limit Exposure to Environmental Risks